-Now as Pope, he has used the symbolism of Our Lady, Undoer of Knots, to explain matters of the faith.
-"Mary, whose 'yes' opened the door for God to undo the knot of the ancient disobedience, is the Mother who patiently and lovingly brings us to God, so that he can untangle the knots of our soul by his fatherly mercy."
-Our Lady Undoer Of Knots Day of Atonement On 11/12 October the Jewish celebration of Yom Kippur occurs.
+Pope Francis and King Abdullah II of Jordan in front of a copy of the painting of Our Lady, Undoer of Knots.

+On 11/12 October the Jewish celebration of Yom Kippur occurs.
 It is 10 ten days after Rosh Hashana - the Jewish New Year.
 The Day of Atonement is celebrated when Jewish people turn to the God of mercy to seek forgiveness and make atonement for their sins.
 This day is prescribed in Leviticus 16:29.